 Q: If my window is a little smaller than the adjustment ranges for the Ideal Sashes, is there anything I can do?

-A: You can trim the flanges using a jig saw with a metal cutting blade or a hacksaw.
-On these models you can can trim both sides if you need to which gives you about 1-¾” of wiggle room for mis-measures.
+A: You can trim the flanges on both sides using a jig saw with a metal cutting blade or a hacksaw if needed, which gives you about 1-¾” of wiggle room for mis-measures.

 Q: Is the Hale Omni Sash dual pane and double flapped?

 A: Yes, the Hale Omni Sash has dual pane glass and double vinyl flaps for increased performance in severe climate areas.

 Q: Is the Thermo Sash adjustable in height?
 How would I adjust it?

 A: The sashes in general are not adjustable in height.